The Ian Askew Charitable Trust

 While the trust has not published specific guidance for applicants, the following factors appear important based on available information:

-• Geographic alignment: Being based in Sussex or the South East significantly increases chances, though national organizations are also considered
+• Geographic alignment: Being based in Sussex or the South East significantly increases chances, though national organisations are also considered

 • Clear charitable purpose: Applications should clearly demonstrate charitable aims aligned with the trust's priority areas